dootsnaps/Chunky-Lookbook/README.md

 ## Index:

-Clicl one of the links below to see the documentation for each tab!
+Click one of the links below to see the documentation for each tab!

 ### [Tab 1: General](General.md)